Financial Sector Update for 02/10/2020: TCO,CNA,SPG,KKR

 (+) Taubman Centers (TCO) jumped more than 53% after the real estate investment trust agreed to a $3.21 billion buyout offer from Simon Property Group (SPG) for $52.50 in cash for each Taubman share, representing a 51.4% premium over Friday's closing price.
 Taubman Monday also reported improved Q4 financial results compared with year-ago levels that also beat Wall Street expectations.

-(+) KKR (KKR) was fractionally higher this afternoon, overcoming an early 2% decline after UK-listed hospital operator NMC Health confirmed the private equity firm and GK Investment Holding Group have started preliminary efforts to acquire the healthcare provider.
-The company said it has yet to receive a formal offer from either party, adding there has been no talks on the terms of a potential.
+(+) KKR (KKR) was almost 1% higher this afternoon, overcoming an early 2% decline after UK-listed hospital operator NMC Health confirmed the private equity firm and GK Investment Holding Group have started preliminary efforts to acquire the healthcare provider.
+The company said it has yet to receive a formal offer from either party, adding there have been no talks on the terms of a potential deal.

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.